JoaoGuimaraes22/2020-Todo/README.md

 - A good one;

 #### Build a really nice workstation:
-- https://nickcraver.com/desktop-build/, one day, I will have something like this, if I have the money;
+- https://nickcraver.com/desktop-build/, one day, I will have something like this, **IF I HAVE THE MONEY** and knowledge I guess;
 - Using part builder;

-### Side wishes:
+### Side wishes -> not the focus:
 - ~~Integrate tensorflow into an augmented application using Unity3D~~;
 - React testing / other React hooks;
 - Research "safer" investing strategies (dividend yield, dividend growth, others)